greg-raven/grus/_posts/2024-05-25-end-child-labor.md

 I hope you contact me soon to discuss ending migrant child abuse by sending H.R.
 2 to the President's desk.

-Here are some results of child labor investigations from the Department of Labor.:
+Here are some results of child labor investigations from the Department of Labor:

 - Recently, in Alabama, a restaurant chain called Freddy's Frozen Custard and Steakburgers was caught exploiting 149 children over 7 different locations and was fined a mere $119K.
 How long will it take the 7 locations to recoup that fine?